5 Steps You Must Follow to Conduct An eCommerce Competitor Analysis

 Hello!

 Solid competitor analysis is essential if you own an eCommerce company.
-It will allow you to better understand the goals and strategies of your competitors.
-This will help you make informed and better decisions about your pricing strategies and advertising campaigns.
+It helps you better understand your competitors’ goals and strategies, enabling more informed decisions on pricing and advertising campaigns.

 1. Identify Your Main Competitors

-Who can address the same problem with a different product solution, but they all have to be addressed?
+Who solves the same customer problem with a different product?

 Which products rank highest on Google Shopping and other shopping engines?